Cash Rewards Credit Cards: An Overview

 The Blue Cash Preferred® Card from American Express is one of the best cash rewards credit cards on the market.
 You can earn cash back in the following amounts: 6% US supermarkets up to $6,000 per year in purchases, 3% US gas stations & select US dept stores, 1% other purchases.
 Terms and limitations apply.
 Get 100 Reward Dollars, redeemable for a $100 statement credit, after you make $1,000 in purchases with your new Card in the first three months.
 Cash-back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 Plus, get one year of Amazon Prime after you sign up for a new membership with your Card and meet the spending requirement in the same time period.
 As an Amazon Prime member, you get unlimited Free Two-Day Shipping on millions of items.
 To top it off, this card features a 0% intro APR on purchases and balance transfers for 15 months, then a variable rate, currently 12.99% to 21.99%, based on your creditworthiness and other factors.
 There is a $75 annual fee.
 Terms and Restrictions Apply.
 Apply Now.

 Blue Cash Everyday® Card from American Express – This card is the little brother to our top rated card; it features slightly lower cash rewards program, but there is no annual fee.
 The cash back program is as simple as it gets – you can earn 3% at US supermarkets, up to $6,000 per year in purchases, 2% at US gas stations & select US dept stores, 1% on other purchases.
 Terms and limitations apply.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 Right now you can get 50 Reward Dollars, redeemable for a $50 statement credit, after you make $1,000 in purchases with your new Card in the first three months.
 Plus, get one year of Amazon Prime after you sign up for a new membership with your Card and meet the spending requirement in the same time period.
 As an Amazon Prime member, you get unlimited Free Two-Day Shipping on millions of items.
-This card also features a 0% intro APR on purchases and balance transfers for 15 months, then a variable rate, currently 12.99% to 21.99%, based on your creditworthiness and other factors.
+This card also features a 0% intro APR on purchases and balance transfers for 15 months (making this one of the best balance transfer credit cards on the market), then a variable rate, currently 12.99% to 21.99%, based on your creditworthiness and other factors.
 Terms and Restrictions Apply.
 Apply Now.

 TrueEarnings® Card from Costco and American Express – If you’re a member at Costco then there’s no reason not to own the TrueEarnings Card from Costco and American Express.
 Cardholders will earn 3% Cash back at US gas stations and on gasoline at Costco up to $4,000 per year in purchases, then 1%.
 Cardholders also earn 2% cash back at US restaurants; 2% cash back on eligible travel purchases, including at Costco; 1% cash back on other purchases, including at Costco.
 Terms and limitations apply; You will receive your cash back annually in the form of a reward coupon.
 There is no annual fee for Costco members.
 Terms and restrictions apply.